 If using a different user profile did not work then another thing you could try is using System restore and going back to a point in Windows when the NVIDIA control panel was working.

-We hope the above guide has helped restore the NVIDIA control panel on your Windows PC or laptop.
-As we said above, not having access to the control panel does make things a little more awkward when wanting to change graphics settings.
+I hope the above guide has helped restore the NVIDIA control panel on your Windows PC or laptop.
+As I said above, not having access to the control panel does make things a little more awkward when wanting to change graphics settings.

 If you did find this Windows guide helpful then we are sure you would like our other guides.